Prometheus3375/destiny2-auto-fishing/readme.md

 While script is running you can freely change keyboard layout, but you are forced to use English (USA) before its start.

-For more information and parameters run `python main.py --help`.
+For more information and parameters run `python -m d2autofishing --help`.
 This command can be run without installed dependencies.

+Some tips in working with PowerShell:

+- Use ⬆ and ⬇ keys to search for history of commands.
+- If you have copied a command, you can paste it in single click of right mouse button.
+- Press `Ctrl+C` to terminate an executing command.

 ## Adding unsupported resolutions, localizations and keys